ivanaseric/RepData_PeerAssessment1/PA1_template.md

 ![plot of chunk panel plot](figure/panel plot-1.png)

 The plot above shows comparison of average steps per interval for weekdays and weekends.
-We can see increades activity during weekends.
+We can see increased activity during weekends.